sundeepbassi/djangopetblog/README.md

 #### Logo

 Both Shanti and I chose the logo for the blog because we wanted it to convey an emotional response of how the love for animals should stand out in this blog.
-The logo of the cat and dog showed that this was a pet blog aimed at pet lovers and therefore conveyed a simple and effective message of happiness and joy.
+The logo of the cat and the dog showed that this was a pet blog aimed at pet lovers and therefore conveyed a simple and effective message of happiness and joy.

 #### Colour
 Shanti is also an artist and chose the colour scheme for the blog.
 She wanted to contrast the colour for the heading against the simple white background to create interest for the users and to make the blog look more welcoming.
 The individual blog card posts were also given a hint of light blue background so that they would be recognised as blog postcards.
+Shanti liked the pink navigation bar as she felt it was warm and welcoming.

 #### Typography
 The font used for the blog is Poppins from google fonts.
 We felt that this font looked very stylish and with further research realised this font added simplicity and easy readability for the user.